mesrack/todolist/readme.md

-# The todolist share in real time.
+# My todolist.

 Exercise in the context of an OpenClassRoom self-training.

-The objective of this exercise was to create a task list in real time and multi users.
+In real time, this todolist allows you to share tasks with other users..

 No data persistence was requested